Frequently Asked Questions.

 Mold longevity depends on its construction class.
 Below is a general guideline showing when a tool should be inspected for potential wear, maintenance, or replacement of critical components:

-• Class 101 Tool: Evaluate around 1,000,000+ shots
+• Class 101 Tool: Evaluate at 1,000,000+ shots

-• Class 102 Tool: Evaluate around 500,000 shots
+• Class 102 Tool: Evaluate at 500,000 shots

-• Class 103 Tool: Evaluate around 250,000 shots
+• Class 103 Tool: Evaluate at 250,000 shots

 • Prototype Tool: Evaluate between 1,000–10,000 shots, depending on materials and build method